aaaaalbert/aaaaalbert.github.io/using_EdgeNet.md

 ![Head Node](assets/images/headNode1.png)

+The error messages in orange show that you are in the default namespace, where you have no permissions.
+We apologize; at the moment, the standard Kubernetes Dashboard doesn't permit us to assign your initial namespace.
+Just ignore these errors; the idea is to get into the right namespace.
-Sorry about the error messages in orange.
-We are working to get rid of them.
-You are in the default namespace, where you have no permissions.
-Click on the namespace name (middle of the left-hand side) and type in the namespace name you saw in the welcome page, as in this image:
+Click on the namespace pulldown (middle of the left-hand side) and select the namespace name you saw in the welcome page, as in this image:
 ![Namespace Entry](assets/images/headNode2.png)

 You'll see this